Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Introduction

 This paper is organised as follows.
 We review the definition of knot Floer homology in terms of grid diagrams in Section~\ref{sec:grid}, and re-prove the skein exact triangle in Section~\ref{sec:skein}.
 In these two sections, we will work only over $\F{2}$.
 Sign-refinements are then given in Section~\ref{sec:signs} to establish the analogous result over $\Z$.
-Next, we discuss how the exact triangle can be iterated to obtain a cube of resolutions in Section~\ref{sec:iterate}.
-Finally, we establish the homological $\sigma$-thinness of quasi-alternating links in Section~\ref{sec:quasi}.
+Next, we discuss how the exact triangle can be iterated to obtain a cube of resolutions over $\F{2}$ in Section~\ref{sec:iterate}.
+Finally, we establish the homological $\sigma$-thinness of quasi-alternating links over $\F{2}$ and $\Z$ in Section~\ref{sec:quasi}.

-\begin{ack} The author is extremely grateful to John Baldwin for his suggestion of the topic of the paper, and is greatly indebted to John for many essential ideas in the text.
-The author would also like to thank John Baldwin and Peter Ozsv\'ath for their continuous encouragements and careful guidance throughout the entire research process.
-Without either of them, this paper would never have been possible.
-Lastly, the author wishes to thank Ciprian Manolescu for a helpful conversation. \end{ack}
+\begin{ack} The author is very grateful to John Baldwin for his suggestion of the topic of the paper, and is indebted to John for many essential ideas in the text.
+He also thanks John Baldwin, Robert Lipshitz, and Peter Ozsv\'ath for their guidance.
+He thanks Ciprian Manolescu for a helpful conversation, and Gahye Jeong for pointing out a previously missing case in the proof of Lemma~\ref{lem:cond_1}.
+Lastly, he thanks the referee for remarkably thorough and useful comments, and for pointing out a mistake in the statement of the main theorem (Theorem~\ref{thm:main}) in an earlier version. \end{ack}